kartograph/kartograph.js/doc/readme.md

 * _event_ - any valid jQuery event type, like "click" or "mouseover"
 * _callback_ - the function that will be called when the event occurs
 * _layerId_, the id of the layer the events shall be added to. defaults to the last added layer

-Example:

 			var onCountryClick = function(event) {
 				var path = event.target;
 				console.log(path.data['iso3']);
 			};
 			map.addLayerEvent('click', onCountryClick, 'countries');

 ### choroplet(opts)
 * _opts_ - a dictionary of options, which are:
 	* _layer_ - the id of the layer the choropleth shall be applied to. defaults to the last added layer
-	* _data_ - the data dictionary, with path ids as keys and numbers or dictionaries of numbers as values
+	* _data_ - the data dictionary, with path ids as keys and numbers or dictionaries of numbers as values.
+In the latter case, you need to provide a key, see next parameter.

+			map.choroplet({
+				data: {
+					'USA': 311484627,
+					'CAN': 34278406
+				}
+			});

 	* _key_ - if the data dictionaries contains dictionaries of numbers, you need to specify the key.
-	Example:

 			map.choroplet({
 				data: {
 					'USA': { 'population': 311484627, 'GDP': 14256 },